Water For Elephants Fast Facts

 Reviews of Water for Elephants

-Reader Lisa on Amazon says, “Water for Elephants is a novel that boasts the rare combination of being both entertaining and informative.”
-I agree it was a great story that also imparted the history of the circus.
+Reader Lisa on Amazon said that this book was unusual in that it was an enjoyable read and factual at the same time.
+I agree as it was a great story that also imparted the history of the circus.

 The New York Times says, "With a showman's expert timing, she (Gruen) saves a terrific revelation for the final pages, transforming a glimpse of Americana into an enchanting escapist fairy tale."